henkjannl/py-animate/README.md

 # ANIMATE

-Animate is an interpreter written in Python which reads a timed sequence of commands from an Excel file and a number of bitmap images, and then composes an animation  with these commands.
+Animate is an interpreter written in Python which reads commands from an Excel file and some bitmap images and composes an animation  with these commands.
 It can make simple animations, but also much more complex ones.
 No Python knowledge is needed to use the library.

 ![Introduction](examples/12-sewing-machine/SewingMachine.gif)